 - Facilities dedicated to wellness therapy, athletic training, and recreation

-- Human Performance Laboratory with nearly $1 million in equipment for research, teaching, and evaluation of Olympic athletes, as well as the general public
+- Human physiology lab with equipment for research, teaching, and evaluation of athletes, as well as the general public

 Undergraduate Admissions Requirements